-Chapramari forests is essentially a continuation of the Gorumara National Park.
+Chapramari is a Wildlife Sanctuary in the western Dooars area.
+The forest is a continuation of the more popular and well-known Gorumara National Park.
 The two forests are divided by the Murti River.
-The North East side of the river is Chapramari Wild Life Sanctuary whereas the South West side is where Gorumara is located.
+The North East side of the river is Chapramari Wild Life Sanctuary and the South West side is known as Gorumara national park.

-If you are travelling through Dooars via National Highway 31, the forests you see on both sides of the road between Chalsa and Nagrakata is part of Chapramari WLS.
-The forest is relatively small in size but is one of the oldest in India.
-It was declared a reserve forest back in 1895.
-The West side of the river is bounded by River Murti and on the Eastern side by river Jaldhaka.
-The total area of the forest is about 10 square km.
+If you are travelling through Dooars via National Highway 17 (Old NH 31), the forest you see on both sides of the road between Chalsa (Murti River) and Nagrakata (Jaldhaka River) is part of Chapramari WLS.
+The forest is relatively small in size with just about 10 square km of forest area, but it is one of the oldest reserve forests in India since 1895.
+The West side of the forest is bounded by River Murti and the Eastern side by River Jaldhaka.

 In the recent past, the area has come up as an important tourist destination in Western Dooars.